 ●NMO syndromes must be distinguished from multiple sclerosis, which is the most common disorder likely to cause central nervous system demyelination.
 Other conditions that should be considered in the differential diagnosis include systemic lupus erythematosus, Sjögren's syndrome, neuro-Behçet disease, acute disseminated encephalomyelitis, and intrathecal spinal cord tumors.
 (See 'Differential diagnosis' above.)

-●For patients with NMO or NMO spectrum disorder, we recommend initiation of long-term immunosuppression treatment with azathioprine, rituximab, or mycophenolate for the prevention of attacks as soon as the diagnosis is made (Grade 1C).
+●For patients with NMO or NMOSD, we recommend initiation of long-term immunosuppression treatment with azathioprine, rituximab, or mycophenolate for the prevention of attacks as soon as the diagnosis is made (Grade 1C).
 The optimal drug regimen and treatment duration are yet to be determined.
 Immunosuppression is usually continued for at least five years for patients who are AQP4 seropositive, including those presenting with a single attack, because they are at high risk for relapse.
 (See 'Attack prevention' above.)

 ●The natural history of NMO is one of stepwise deterioration due to accumulating visual, motor, sensory, and bladder deficits from recurrent attacks.
 Long-term disability and mortality rates are high.
 (See 'Prognosis' above.)